Spanish Guitar Songs for Guitar – Free Sheet Music and TABs

 Paco de Lucia was born on December 21st, 1947 in Algeciras, Spain.
 He was one of the few flamenco guitarists to reach international fame.

-Like most Flamenco guitarists, he started his career by playing with a dance troupe.
-In his early days, it was not common for solo flamenco guitarists to have careers independent of a group.
+Like most Flamenco guitar players, he started his career by playing with a dance troupe.
+In his early days, it was not common for solo flamenco guitar to lead to careers independent of a group.

 While known for his flamenco music, he was also proficient in other genres.
 A life-long learner, he gained knowledge from working with musicians in various styles.

 Since then, he has redefined the genre.
 He composed pieces using modern harmonies.
-He added percussion and other instruments to his ensembles.
-And now, many modern flamenco guitarists emulate his sound and style.
+He added percussion instruments and other instruments to his ensembles.
+And now, many modern flamenco guitar players emulate his sound and style.

 Pepe Romero was born in Malaga, Spain in 1944.
 He’s known as a musician of the highest caliber.
 His career has spanned six generations, both as a soloist and a chamber musician.